martin-ger/esp_slip_router/README.md

 This means it connects to the internet via AP ssid,password and offers at UART0 a SLIP interface with IP address 192.168.240.1.
 This default can be changed in the file user_config.h.

-To connect a linux-based host, start the firmware on the esp, connect it via serial to USB, and use the following commands on the host:
+To connect a Linux-based host, start the firmware on the esp, connect it via serial to USB, and use the following commands on the host:
 ```
 sudo slattach -p slip -s 115200 /dev/ttyUSB0&
 sudo ifconfig sl0 192.168.240.2 pointopoint 192.168.240.1 up mtu 1500